micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-12-rashi_en.md

 ### passuk 39
 <b>Matzoh cakes.</b> [עֻגֹת מַצּוֹת means:] cake made of unleavened bread.
 Dough that has not leavened is called <i>matzoh</i>.
 <b>They had also not prepared provisions for themselves —</b> for the journey.
 This tells the praise of the Israelites, that they did not say, “How can we go out into the wilderness without provisions?,” but rather they had faith and they went.
 This is what is explicitly told in the Prophets: “I (God) remember to you the love of your youth, the love of your betrothal [to Me], when you followed Me into the wilderness — into a land that was not sown.”
 And what reward is set forth afterwards?
-“Yisrael is hallowed to Adonoy, etc.”
+“Yisrael is hallowed to Hachem, etc.”

 ### passuk 40
 <b>Living in Egypt.</b> After the other settlements where they settled as strangers in a land that was not theirs.
-<b>Four hundred and thirty years.</b> Altogether, from when Yitzchok was born until now, there were four hundred years.
-[Our reckoning is from then] because [only] from the time that Avraham had a child could there be a fulfillment [of the prophecy]: “For your descendant will be a stranger,” and thirty years passed from when the decree of “between the pieces” was decreed until the birth of Yitzchok.
-One cannot say [that the 430 years was] in the land of Egypt alone, for Kehos was among those who came with Yaakov.
+<b>Four hundred and thirty years.</b> Altogether, from when Yitzchak was born until now, there were four hundred years.
+[Our reckoning is from then] because [only] from the time that Avraham had a child could there be a fulfillment [of the prophecy]: “For your descendant will be a stranger,” and thirty years passed from when the decree of “between the pieces” was decreed until the birth of Yitzchak.
+One cannot say [that the 430 years was] in the land of Egypt alone, for Kehat was among those who came with Yaakov.
 Now go and calculate all his years and all the years of his son Amram

 ### passuk 41
-<b>It was at the end of [four hundred and] thirty years, etc. And on that very day</b> This tells us that the moment the bondage ended God did not detain them for even the blink of an eye: [This therefore tells us that] on the fifteenth of Nissan the serving angels came to Avraham to foretell to him (the birth of Yitzchok), On the fifteenth of Nissan Yitzchok was born and on the fifteenth of Nissan the decree of “between the pieces” was decreed.
+<b>It was at the end of [four hundred and] thirty years, etc. And on that very day</b> This tells us that the moment the bondage ended God did not detain them for even the blink of an eye: [This therefore tells us that] on the fifteenth of Nissan the serving angels came to Avraham to foretell to him (the birth of Yitzchak), On the fifteenth of Nissan Yitzchak was born and on the fifteenth of Nissan the decree of “between the pieces” was decreed.

 ### passuk 42
 <b>A night of vigil —</b> to which God watched and looked forward in order to fulfill His promise to take them out of Egypt.
-<b>This night remains a night [of vigil] to Adonoy.</b> This is the night about which He said to Avraham, “It is on this night that I will redeem your children.”
+<b>This night remains a night [of vigil] to Hachem.</b> This is the night about which He said to Avraham, “It is on this night that I will redeem your children.”
 <b>A night of vigil for all the B’nei Yisrael for their generations.</b> It is continuously protected from destructive forces.
 As is said: “He will not permit the destroyer, etc.”

 ### passuk 43